henry-luo/mark/docs/mark-syntax.md

 ### 3.6 Comments

-- Both inline (single-line) and block (multi-line) comments are allowed, similar to those in JS.
+- Both inline (single-line)  `//...` and block (multi-line) comments `/* ... */` are allowed in Mark, similar to those in JS.
+- One difference is that, Mark block comment can be nested, whereas JS block comment cannot be nested.

 ## 4. Full Grammar Specification

 The formal grammar specification in BNF is [here](mark.bnf).

 Following the JSON convention, a [railroad diagram](https://mark.js.org/mark-grammar.html) of the entire grammar is also provided to help you visualize the grammar.
 You can click on the grammar terms to navigate around.
-Below is just a small portion of it.
+Below is a snapshot of the top-level of the grammar.

 <img src='mark-railway-diagram.png' width="600px">